A Solid Bond in Your Heart

 "A Solid Bond in Your Heart" is a song by English band the Style Council, released as a single in 1983.
 It was written by lead singer Paul Weller.
-The song reached No. 11 on the UK Singles Chart.
+The song reached No. 11 on the UK Singles Chart and No. 14 on the Irish Singles Chart.
 Weller wrote the song in 1982 while a member of the Jam, with whom he recorded a demo version which was released in 1992 on Extras, a Jam compilation album.
 It had been earmarked to be the Jam's final single until the band decided to release "Beat Surrender".

+"It Just Came to Pieces in My Hands" is the B-side.